ubiq/fusion/README.md

     $ cd my/path/meteor-dapp-wallet/app && meteor --port 3050

-In the original window you can then start Mist using wallet mode:
+In the original window you can then start Fusion using wallet mode:

     $ cd mist
     $ electron . --mode wallet